Van Von Hunter

-Van Von Hunter is a weekly hand-drawn parody manga began in 2002 by Mike Schwark and Ron Kaulfersch of Pseudomé Studio, based in Cleveland, Ohio.
+Van Von Hunter is a weekly hand-drawn parody manga started in 2002 by Mike Schwark and Ron Kaulfersch of Pseudomé Studio, based in Cleveland, Ohio.
 It has been published in newspapers, books, and as a webcomic.
 The story takes place in the land of Dikay, a country fraught with zombies, and focuses on the warrior Van Von Hunter and his "never-ending fight against evil...stuff".
-The opening of the series and Von Hunter's presence are reminiscent of the video game seriesCastlevania, but at its core, the comic is a spoof of role-playing games, fantasy creatures, and folklore (in one instance Von Hunter slays an Irish pixie), among other things.

 Publication history

-In 2003, the webcomic won the first-place trophy at Tokyopop's inaugural Rising Stars of Manga contest, leading three volumes to be published in North America by Tokyopop.
-The published series features a storyline that takes place after the events of the webcomic.